-Loading restrictions are shown by yellow 'blip' kerb markings and the hours of enforcement will be shown on a nearby white time plate sign.
+Loading restrictions are shown by yellow 'blip' kerb markings.
+You can check enforcement hours on a nearby white time plate sign.

 When loading restrictions are in force you must not stop except to allow passengers to get into or out of your vehicle.

 You are allowed to load or unload for up to 20 minutes in residents' parking bays and pay and display bays during the controlled hours, providing the loading is continuous.

 Outside the hours of enforcement you may park and load or unload without restriction.

 Please remember that parking restrictions do apply on bank and public holidays.